-In June 2016, the European Union adopted a Regulation (the "Benchmark Regulation") on indices (such as LIBOR) used in the European Union as benchmarks in financial contracts.
-The principal provisions of the Benchmark Regulation entered into force as of January 1, 2018.
-It provides that administrators of benchmarks in the European Union (such as ICE Benchmark Administration Limited which currently administers LIBOR) generally must be authorized by or registered with regulators, and that they must comply with a code of conduct designed primarily to ensure reliability of input data, governing issues such as conflicts of interest, internal controls and benchmark methodologies.
-The Benchmark Regulation could have a material impact on a given series of Floating Rate Notes, in particular, if the terms of any applicable Benchmark are changed in order to comply with the requirements of the Benchmark Regulation, or if an administrator determines that it is not possible to adjust a Benchmark to make it compliant with the Benchmark Regulation.
+In June 2016, the European Union adopted a Regulation (as amended, the "Benchmark Regulation") on indices (such as LIBOR) used in the European Union as benchmarks in financial contracts.
+It provides, among other things, that administrators of benchmarks in the European Union (such as ICE Benchmark Administration Limited, which currently administer LIBOR) generally must be authorized by or registered with regulators, and that they must comply with a code of conduct designed primarily to ensure reliability of input data, governing issues such as conflicts of interest, internal controls and benchmark methodologies.
+The Benchmark Regulation prohibits supervised entities (such as BFCM) from using Benchmarks that are not published by a registered administrator or otherwise qualified under the Benchmark Regulation.
+The Benchmark Regulation could have a material impact on the value of and return on a given series of Floating Rate Notes, in particular, if the terms of any applicable Benchmark are changed in order to comply with the requirements of the Benchmark Regulation.

-Benchmark administrators in the United Kingdom will be required to comply with the Benchmark Regulation so long as the United Kingdom remains part of the European Union (and possibly thereafter, depending on the terms of withdrawal), and will also be required to comply with U.K. national requirements.
+Following the withdrawal of the United Kingdom from the European Union on January 31, 2020, Benchmark administrators in the United Kingdom are required to comply with the Benchmark Regulation during the transition period instituted by the Withdrawal Agreement and ending on December 31, 2020 (unless extended), and are also required to comply with U.K. national requirements.
 U.K. national requirements may have a particularly significant impact on the calculation of LIBOR (or whether LIBOR continues to exist as a Benchmark).
-On July 27, 2017, the Financial Conduct Authority (the "FCA") announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021.
+On July 27, 2017, the U.K. Financial Conduct Authority (the "FCA") announced that it will no longer persuade or compel banks to submit rates for the calculation of LIBOR after 2021.
 The FCA and other regulators have stated publicly that the continuation of LIBOR cannot and will not be guaranteed after 2021.

 It is not possible to predict the effect of any reforms to LIBOR or any other Benchmark.
-Changes in the methods pursuant to which LIBOR or any other applicable Benchmark is determined, or the announcement that a Benchmark will be replaced with a successor or alternative rate, could result in a sudden or prolonged increase or decrease in the reported values of such Benchmark, increased volatility or other effects.
-If this were to occur, the rate of interest on and the trading value of the affected Floating Rate Notes could be adversely affected.
+Changes in the methods pursuant to which LIBOR or any other Benchmark is determined, or the announcement that a Benchmark will be replaced with a successor or alternative rate, could result in a sudden or prolonged increase or decrease in the reported values of such Benchmark, increased volatility or other effects.
+If this were to occur, the rate of interest on, and the trading value of, the affected Floating Rate Notes could be adversely affected.

-If LIBOR or any other Benchmark is discontinued or the authorization or registration of a relevant benchmark administrator under the Benchmark Regulation is withdrawn, the rate of interest on the affected Floating Rate Notes will be changed in ways that may be adverse to holders of such Notes, without any requirement that the consent of such Noteholders be obtained.

-Pursuant to the terms and conditions of any Floating Rate Notes, if a Benchmark Event (as defined in Condition 17 ("definitions") in "Description of the Notes") occurs or if the Issuer determines at any time that the relevant Benchmark for such Notes has been discontinued or the authorization or registration of a relevant benchmark administrator under the Benchmark Regulation has been withdrawn (and no authorized successor administrator for the relevant Benchmark has been named), the Issuer will appoint an agent (which may be (i) a leading bank or a broker-dealer in the principal financial center of the Specified Currency (which may include one of the Dealers) as appointed by the Issuer, (ii) the Issuer, (iii) an affiliate of the Issuer, (iv) the Calculation Agent (if agreed in writing by the Calculation Agent) or (v) any other entity which the Issuer considers has the necessary competencies to carry out such role) who will determine a replacement rate, as well as any necessary changes to the business day convention, the definition of business day, the interest determination date, the day count fraction and any method for calculating the replacement rate, as applicable including any adjustment factor needed to make such replacement rate substantially comparable to the Benchmark being replaced.
+If LIBOR or any other Benchmark is discontinued or declared non-representative, or the authorization or registration of a relevant benchmark administrator under the Benchmark Regulation is withdrawn, the rate of interest on the affected Floating Rate Notes will be changed in ways that may be adverse to holders of such Notes, without any requirement that the consent of such Noteholders be obtained the Issuer determines at any time that the relevant Benchmark that underlies the reference rate for such Notes has been discontinued, the Issuer will appoint an agent (which may be, in each case, the Issuer, an affiliate of the Issuer or one of the Dealers), who will determine a replacement rate, as well as any necessary changes to the business day convention, the definition of business day, the interest determination date, the day count fraction and any method for calculating the replacement rate, as applicable, as well as any spread or adjustment factor needed to make such replacement rate comparable to the relevant reference rate.
 Such replacement rate will (in the absence of manifest error) be final and binding, and will apply to the relevant Floating Rate Notes without any requirement that the Issuer obtain consent of any Noteholders.